-What social media have changed in sports training
+What social media have changed in sports

 The once-marginalized over-muscled body became in less than a decade a new norm in the minds of young sports enthusiasts.
 And any critical content is not likely to curb the influence of these models on the millions of gym newcomers.

-For a critical look at performance
+Taking a critical look at the performance discourse